toontownlpz/PorTTRguese/README.md

 Currently the textures featured on the Cog Disguises page in the Shticker Book have not been modified as their texture files are a little bit more difficult to work with and would take more time to get right.
 Once I get the chance, I will look into doing these as well.
 I have also considered attempting to edit some of the TTR-made textures such as the Silly Reader GUI from 2019 and the Battle Menu they revamped back in 2021, but I am not an artist so this is not something I'm all too comfortable doing, but I may give it a shot eventually.

 By no means am I an artist, so a lot of this work is done with the little knowledge and capability that I have.
 I would absolutely love to be able to replace a bunch of the new TTR-made textures with custom ones to account for the Portuguese language, however I am not capable of doing so.
 If you would like to contribute, please don't hestiate to reach out.
 I'd love to expand this pack.
+Help on both the translation and the art sides are much appreciated.

 Thanks for reading.